Jacky Brown

 Jacky Teixeira (born 17 August 1975), known as Jacky Brown, is a French rapper, singer and presenter of the band Nèg' Marrons, of Cape Verdean origin.
 He is a member of the group La MC-Mal Criado with Stomy Bugsy, JP and Izo.
 He was also a presenter at the French cable network Trace TV, and aired "T.E.P.O.K." and on Skyrock with the program "Couvre feu".

-He not only sung songs in French and partly in English, he also song songs in Cape Verdean Creole with the group Nég Marrons.
+He not only sung songs in French and partly in English, he also sung songs in Cape Verdean Creole with the group Nég Marrons.